swirl

 And to Mauro Degrassi from Italy for more rare scans and information from his country.

-And to Terje Hultstrand from Norway for adding to the Peru page!
+And to Terje Hultstrand from Norway for adding to the Peru page and some dozens of other things too!

-And to Augusto Croce from Italy for many additions to the Italy Page!
+And to Augusto Croce from Italy for many (many!) additions to the Italy Page!

 And to George Prior from the UK for a nice addition!